← Back to blog

 Breathing elevated ozone is like bathing your airways in a mild bleach solution.
 That’s not a metaphor — ozone is a powerful oxidant, and it reacts with the delicate tissue lining the respiratory tract much as it reacts with organic material generally: by oxidising and damaging it.

-Long-term effects The evidence on chronic ozone exposure tells a more serious story.
+Immediate effects are reversible once ozone levels drop.
+But the long-term picture is more serious.
 A 2009 study in the New England Journal of Medicine following nearly 450,000 adults found that long-term ozone exposure was independently associated with respiratory mortality — even after accounting for PM2.5.
-People with asthma, COPD, and other respiratory conditions bear the heaviest burden, but healthy individuals are not immune.
+People with asthma and COPD bear the heaviest burden, but healthy individuals are not immune.
+Physical exertion dramatically increases ozone intake, multiplying dose by up to 16× compared to rest.